fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 ### Build the containers on Windows host with Podman

-If you want to build the containers with Podman on a Windows host (which means you have Podman Desktop installed), and you use `networkingMode=mirrored` you need to use the `--network host` parameter so the container is able to communicate to the outside world.
+If you want to build the containers with Podman on a Windows host (which means you have Podman Desktop installed) you need to use the `--network host` parameter so the container is able to communicate to the outside world.
 Otherwise you will get an error similar to the following, when trying to install packages in the container:

 ```
 fetch https://dl-cdn.alpinelinux.org/alpine/v3.20/community/x86_64/APKINDEX.tar.gz
 WARNING: fetching https://dl-cdn.alpinelinux.org/alpine/v3.20/community: temporary error (try again later)
 ```

+You also need to disable the default seccomp profile on running the container for checkpoint creation to avoid `Operation not permitted` errors (similar to OpenJ9).

 ## Checkpoint Costs